 What Is A CPU?

-This significant part has multiple roles in a computer.
+This vital part has multiple roles in a computer.
 It communicates with all the components, performs calculations, and directs the components on tasks to be completed.

-CPUs are made from billions of transistors forming multiple cores that can be focused on handling multiple tasks simultaneously.
+CPUs are made from countless transistors forming multiple cores that can be focused on handling numerous tasks simultaneously.
 The CPUs from today, such as Intel’s upcoming 12th generation or AMD’s Ryzen 6000 series, boast multiple cores of up to 16 cores or 32 threads and sometimes even more.

-Basically, the speed of your processor determines how fast your computer can handle tasks.
+Essentially, the speed of your processor determines how rapidly your computer can handle tasks.
 So, whether you are trying to start a game or open a browser, the CPU is doing most of the work.

 What Is A GPU?